Consult a Doctor

 • Consuming less salt

-• Engaging in exercise activities at least 30 minutes every day.
+• Engaging in exercise activities for at least 30 minutes every day.

 • Quitting smoking and alcohol